oklas/react-breadcrumbs-dynamic/README.md

 [`🏠`](https://oklas.github.io/react-breadcrumbs-dynamic) > [`React dynamic breadcrumbs`](https://oklas.github.io/react-breadcrumbs-dynamic) > [`extremely flexible`](https://oklas.github.io/react-breadcrumbs-dynamic) > [`and`](https://oklas.github.io/react-breadcrumbs-dynamic) > [`easy to use`](https://oklas.github.io/react-breadcrumbs-dynamic)

-This may be used with any version of `react-router` (2 or 3 or 4) or any else or without it.
+This is completely router-independent react breadcrumbs solution which means you can use it with any version of React Router (2 or 3 or 4) or any other routing library for React or without routing at all.
 What you need is just to specify components for breadcrumbs items and its props.
 However props and components need to be specified separately.
 Props need to specify in intermediator component `BreadcrumbsItem` anywhere in your hierarchy of components and routes.
 Breadcrumbs will be built and (currently) sorted by the length of the URL.
 An application may contain several breadcrumbs with different components and design.

 Visit live **[DEMO](//oklas.github.io/react-breadcrumbs-dynamic)** (source code of demo in [example](example) folder)